WRIX

-WRIX (1020 AM, "Electric City Bluegrass") is a daytime-only bluegrass radio station located near Anderson, South Carolina.
+WRIX (1020 AM, "Life Talk") is a daytime-only Christian radio station located near Anderson, South Carolina.
 The station is licensed by the Federal Communications Commission (FCC) to the nearby community of Homeland Park and broadcasts with a power of 10,000 watts during the day.

 History

 WRIX signed on the air September 1, 1986, as the AM sister to WRIX-FM 103.1 (now WHQA).
 WRIX & WRIX-FM were founded by the late Matt Phillips.
 Tom Ervin purchased WRIX in 2013.
 The Matt & Bev Show was a popular morning show which aired weekdays from 8AM. to 11AM.
 Local musicians Bob Eidson, Jimmy Gilstrap and blues artist Kip Anderson also had shows on Wrix & Wans.
 Several other talk shows such as George Duckworth and morning favorite show host Michael Branch "Pork Chop" would soon follow.